KotlinBCN/kotlin-basics-talk/src/main/kotlin/com/kotlinbcn/kotlin/basics/types/types.md

 ## Types

 * All the types are Object.
-We can call member functions.
 * Optimized some of the primitive types.
 * Types:
     - Numbers